lupuleasa-core/wearehostsformemes/meta-meme.md

 Memes have direct power over hosts, and power over the natural world through us.

-Hosts are also referred as "carriers", "followers", meme holders, subscribers, etc.

 &nbsp;

 Memes can be **parasitic, symbiotic or benign,** depending on the effect on the hosts.